EHRI/ehri-frontend/docs/cypher.md

  - create the access relationship on these annotations

-Here's some Cypher to test the
+Here's some Cypher to do the query part and check we're getting what we expect (a few annotations):

 ```
 START   n = node:entities("__ISA__:annotation"),